Special services

 Am I eligible?

-You are eligible if you have a medical condition that prevents you being able to travel to a dental clinic to access care.
+• You are totally housebound and have a medical condition that makes it extremely difficult or unsafe to transport you to a dental clinic

 How do I get care?